girlscript/winter-of-contributing/Web_Development/FrontEnd/Domain Name Basics/Domain Name Basics.md

 *Image Credits: [Phoenixnap](https://phoenixnap.com/kb/what-is-domain-name-system-works)*

 ## ***Types of DNS Records***
-***DNS records*** are created by DNS servers to provide important information about a domain or hostname, particularly its current IP address. <br>
+***DNS records*** are created by DNS servers to provide important information about a domain or hostname, particularly its current IP address.

 There are about 40 record types, over 10 common types of DNS records are:
 - ***A record***, the most common record, also known as ***Address Mapping record***, stores an IPv4 address associated with a domain name or sub-domain name, and indicates the domain name to an IP address.
 - ***AAAA record(IP Version 6 Address record )*** configures the hostname to a 128-bits IPv6 address.
 Earlier, 32-bits IPv4 addresses served the purpose of identifying a computer on the internet.
 But due to the shortage of IPv4, IPv6 was created.
 Interestingly, the four "A" s (AAAA) are mnemonic to represent that IPv6 is four times larger in size than IPv4.